Integrating quantum groups over surfaces: Factorization homology

-\end{itemize} \end{theorem} \begin{remark} Along the lines of Remark~\ref{rmk:MeqA}, in the particular case considered in this paper, $\int_M \cA$ depends only on the manifold with boundaries underlying $M$, not of its manifold with corners structure.
-This will allow us to see surfaces with circle boundaries as being obtained by gluing closed disks whose boundary is divided into several intervals, and then smoothing the remaining corners. \end{remark} \begin{remark} Let $S$ be a surface with, say, one circle boundary, and $\tilde S$ the manifold with corners obtained by subdividing the boundary of $S$ into $n$ intervals.
-Then (providing that the framing match, or that $\cA$ is balanced) $\int_{\tilde S}\cA$ has a natural structure of a module over
+\begin{remark} Along the lines of Remark~\ref{rmk:MeqA}, in the particular case considered in this paper, $\int_M \cA$ depends only on the manifold with boundary underlying $M$, not of its manifold with corners structure.
+This will allow us to see surfaces with circle boundaries as being obtained by gluing closed disks whose boundary is divided into several intervals, and then smoothing the remaining corners. \end{remark} \begin{remark} Let $S$ be a surface with, say, a single, circular boundary, and let $\tilde S$ be the manifold with corners obtained by subdividing the boundary of $S$ into $n$ intervals.
+Then, providing that the framings match, or that $\cA$ is a framed $E_2$-algebra, $\int_{\tilde S}\cA$ has a natural structure of a module over